-In order to promote a healthy environment for students, faculty, staff, and visitors, Copiah-Lincoln Community College is tobacco-free in all locations, Wesson, Natchez, and Simpson County Center.
-The use of tobacco and smoking products which include vape products, E-cigarettes, E-liquid, and other non-tobacco inhalants are not permitted on any property owned by the college, which includes but is not limited to, buildings, grounds, parking areas, walkways, recreational and sporting facilities, and college-owned vehicles.
+In order to promote a healthy environment for students, faculty, staff, and visitors, Copiah-Lincoln Community College is tobacco-free at all locations: Wesson, Natchez, and Simpson County Center.
+The use of tobacco and smoking products, which include vape products, E-cigarettes, E-liquid, and other non-tobacco inhalants, are not permitted on any property owned by the college, which includes but is not limited to, buildings, grounds, parking areas, walkways, recreational and sporting facilities, and college-owned vehicles.
+The use of tobacco and smoking products, as outlined above, is also prohibited in all personal vehicles while on campus.
+This policy applies to all students, faculty, staff, and other persons on campus, regardless of the purpose for their visit.
+There are no exemptions allowed.